Loading...

 How to consume oat milk coffee without glucose spikes

-Sprinkle some cinnamon into your coffee.
-Cinnamon has been known to help with blood sugar regulation.
+Sprinkle cinnamon into your oat milk coffee.
+Cinnamon is known to help regulate blood sugar levels naturally.

 healthspan-mbl